 Book a Secular Therapy Appointment

-Evidence-Based Scientific Treatment for Religious Trauma.
+Evidence-Based Scientific Treatment for Recovering from Religious Trauma.

-Cognitive-behaviour therapy (CBT) is a common treatment for trauma.
-It focuses on the way you think about and interpret your experiences, and helps you develop new ways of thinking.
-It can expose dysfunctional beliefs and feelings about religion.
-CBT is based on the principle that your thoughts, emotions, sensations and actions are inter-connected.
-It is an evidence-based treatment, which means it has been scientifically proven to work.
-If you have had Cognitive Behaviour Therapy before keep in mind that the approach can vary and what you experienced from one practitioner may not reflect the way another works.
 For example, not all CBT practitioners give ‘homework’.
 CBT can help you to identify and challenge the negative beliefs and thought patterns that develop as a result of the abusive practices of the religion or cult.
-If you have been taught that behaving a certain way is ‘sinful’, CBT can help you recognise that these teachings are indoctrination.
-It can assist you to develop more functional and compassionate ways of thinking and to create new attitudes that are less harmful and less restrictive.
+If religious conditioning has taught you behaving a certain way is ‘sinful’, CBT can help you recognise that these teachings are indoctrination.
+When recovering from religious trauma, CBT can assist you to develop more functional and compassionate ways of thinking and to create new attitudes that are less harmful and less restrictive.

 Self-compassion is an important aspect of self-care.
 Practicing self-compassion involves treating yourself with kindness, understanding, and acceptance while remembering that you are not alone and many others have experienced what you are going through.
 Self-compassion can mean talking to yourself in a kind and supportive way, acknowledging your feelings, and taking steps to meet your own needs.